 The federal government has established the employment of individuals with disabilities in the federal workforce as a priority for over a decade.
 These disability employment goals are embodied primarily through Management Directive-715 and Executive Orders 13163 and 13548.
+Furthermore, proposed changes to Section 501 of the Rehabilitation Act announced in March 2016 aim to set representation rates and combine and clarify numerous existing requirements for affirmative action plans for federal agencies.

 Management Directive 715 (MD-715)